artblart/Handl/README.md

 # Handl
 Handl (/ˈhandl/) is a module designed for Luau that streamlines the process of interfacing with many modules at once all under a simple object.

-This module was designed for Luau but can be adapted for vanilla Lua very easily.
+Despite the module being designed for Luau, you can very easily adapt it for vanilla Lua.

 ## Package.new()
 ### Usage